bautidea/react_cat_facts/README.md

 - Facts Random: https://catfact.ninja/fact
 - Image random: https://cataas.com/

-First we recover a cat random fact from first API, and then shows an image of a cat with the first word of the recovered fact using the second API.
+First, we recover a cat random fact from the first API and then show an image of a cat with the first word of the recovered fact using the second API.

 ## Vanilla initialization:
-In order to create a react app with vanilla we have to create the enter point of the application:
+To create a react app with vanilla we have to create the enter point of the application:

-- First we initialized the project using Vite.
+- First, we initialized the project using Vite.

         -> npm create vite@latest and select 'Vanilla'